 Fulvestrant (Faslodex ®)

-Faslodex is a type of hormonal therapy used to treat breast cancer that has spread in women who have had their menopause.
-Faslodex is usually used when other hormonal therapies are no longer controlling the cancer.
+Fulvestrant is a type of hormonal therapy drug used to treat breast cancer that has spread in women who have been through the menopause.

-Hormones are substances produced naturally in the body.
+Hormones are substances produced naturally in your body.
 They act as chemical messengers and help control the activity of cells and organs.
-Hormonal therapies work by interfering with the production or action of particular hormones.
+Hormonal therapies interfere with the way hormones are made or how they work in the body.

 Back to top